yoctoalex/f5-isc-lab/README.rst

 3. Add an Additional Region Endpoint
 ************************************************************************

-For now, our app only has one endpoint located in Asia Pacific (Sydney) and deployed on Amazon AWS.
+For now, our app only has one endpoint located in US East (N. Virginia) and deployed on Amazon AWS.
+Your regions can be different.
 But our application is serving a global audience, so let's add the second endpoint located in Europe for European users. *NOTE: Your regions may be different, this is just an example*

 `a)` Go to the F5 Cloud Services Portal, the **PROTECT APPLICATION** card.
 There, in the **Description** field of the **General** tab, you can find the information required for the second region.